nhlamulo-maluleka/Nicroni-2.0/README.md

 - `opacity-(value)` - a native css opacity property
 - `opacity-children-(value)` - for applying the opacity property to the child elements of the parent

+### Flex Center

+- `center` - a flexbox element centering property.
+- `center-children` - for applying the center property to the child elements of the parent

+- `center-(left | right)` - a flexbox element centering property with justify-content of (left or right)
+- `center-children-(left | right)` - for applying the center property to the child elements of the parent with justify-content of (left or right)

+### Outline

+- `outline-` - a native css outline property
+- `outline-children` - for applying the outline property to the child elements of the parent

+### List Style

+- `ls-(value)` - a shorthand for the list-style property
+- `ls-children` - for applying the list-style shorthand property to the child elements of the parent

+- `lst-(value)` - a native list-type style property
+- `lst-children-(value)` - for applying the list-type style property to the child elements of the parent

+- `lsp-(value)` - a native list-position style property
+- `lsp-children-(value)` - for applying the list-position style property to the child elements of the parent

+- `lsi-(value)` - a native list-image style property
+- `lsi-children-(value)` - for applying the list-image style property to the child elements of the parent

+### Grid Template

+- `grid-(value)` - a native css grid property
+- `grid-template-(value)` - a native css grid-template property
+- `grid-template-row-(value)` - a native css grid-template-row property
+- `grid-template-col-(value)` - a native css grid-template-column property

+- `grid-children-(value)` - for applying the grid property to the child elements of the parent
+- `grid-template-children-(value)` - for applying the grid-template property to the child elements of the parent
+- `grid-template-row-children-(value)` - for applying the grid-template-row property to the child elements of the parent
+- `grid-template-col-children-(value)` - for applying the grid-template-column property to the child elements of the parent

+### Gap

+- `gap-(value)` - a native css gap property
+- `gap-children-(value)` - for applying the gap property to the child elements

+### Text Decorator

+- `td-(value)` - a native css text-decorator property
+- `td-children-(value)` - for applying the text-decorator property to the child elements